MENU

 Saturday, February 15, 3:00 PM–5:00 PM

 Come meet undergraduates and learn about their research projects.
-Undergraduates presenting as first or second author on a poster are welcome to participate to improve presentation skills in an encouraging environment, receive feedback, and be recognized for their hard work.
+Undergraduates presenting as first or second author on a poster are invited to participate to enhance their presentation skills, receive encouraging feedback, and gain recognition for their hard work in a supportive environment.

 The 10 students with the best overall presentations will be awarded $100 and will be recognized during the 2025 Biophysical Society Lecture and Awards Ceremony.
 These students will be selected based on the quality and scientific merit of their research, knowledge of the research problem, contribution to the project, and overall presentation of the poster.